Should You Upgrade to the iPhone 14? How It Compares to Older iPhones

 Most of the photography and videography improvements are dramatic changes compared to the iPhone 11.
 And the longer battery life and additional storage space are welcomed upgrades that you'll notice on a daily basis.

 The bottom line: The iPhone 14 lineup includes enough changes to justify upgrading from the iPhone 11.
-If your phone is still in good condition and you're satisfied with it, install iOS 16 and hold onto it for another year.
+But if your phone is still in good condition and you're satisfied with it, install iOS 16 and hold onto it for another year.

 iPhone 14 vs. iPhone XS, XS Max, XR